rickb777/process/README.md

 ## For Discussion

 An obvious extension for this tool might be to handle nested process hierarchies.
 Is there a strong need for this?
-I'm not surer, so it can wait until I am persuaded.
+I'm not sure, so it can wait until I am persuaded.
 I you have a view on this, why not submit an issue?

 ## Licence